Anglo-Russian invasion of Holland: Bergen

 The Duke of York decided to exploit this numerical superiority as soon as possible.
 He therefore prepared for an attack on a broad front.
 To understand the problems this attack encountered one needs to understand the peculiar nature of the terrain.
 The North Holland peninsula is bordered on the North-Sea side by a beach and a broad band of dunes (except for a short stretch south of Petten, where only a large dike defends the hinterland against flooding).
 Next to the dunes is a band of high land that can easily be traversed by a marching army.
 Further east, the terrain changes to former bogland and other low-lying areas consisting of former lakes that had been drained by the Dutch in the 17th century.
 These low-lying areas were criss-crossed by ditches and larger drainage canals, needed in the water-management of the area, that formed serious impediments to manoeuvring forces, even when they were not inundated.
 Such inundations were increasingly performed by the Dutch engineers the more the campaign progressed, to deny more and more freedom of movement to the Anglo-Russian forces.
 At the time of the Battle of Bergen that commenced on 19 September, most of those inundations were not yet completed, so that at that time the main obstacles were still the watercourses.

 The Duke of York drew up a daring plan of attack that amounted to an attempt at double envelopment of the Franco-Batavian army.
 He divided his forces over four columns.
 The rightmost column, under the Russian Lieutenant-General Johann Hermann von Fersen, with 9,000 Russian and 2,500 British troops, starting from Petten and Krabbendam, had as objective the village of Bergen.
 Next to it marched an Anglo-Russian force of 6,500 troops under Lieutenant-General Dundas with as objective Schoorldam.
 The next column, 5,000 men under Lieutenant-General Pulteney had as objective the area of Langedijk with the hamlets of Oudkarspel and Heerhugowaard.
 Finally, the fourth column, 9,000 infantry and 160 cavalry under Lieutenant-General Abercromby, was intended to turn the Franco-Batavian right flank, by first attaining Hoorn and then thrusting southward to Purmerend.
+Thus, only 23,000 were assigned to attack a 22,000-strong enemy group, which was located in strong positions.